 Seating Arrangement: Seating shall be at the discretion of the contest chair of the Realtime Contest.

 Qualifying: Only one transcription will be permitted.
-A score of 96 percent or higher qualifies.
-In order to qualify, a contestant must write realtime into a computer and, without editing, at the direction of a contest monitor, create an ASCII/text file on a diskette, CD, jump drive, or other peripheral data-saving medium.
+A score of 95 percent or higher qualifies.
+In order to qualify, a contestant must write realtime into a computer and, without editing, at the direction of a contest monitor, create an ASCII/text file on a jump drive, or other peripheral data-saving medium.
 Those unable to produce such a file on such a medium within five minutes of such request may be disqualified at the discretion of the contest chair.
 After verification of ASCII file, contestant will be required to delete all components of the file, including audio, from the hard drive and recycle bin.
-Realtime may be in either ALL CAPS or mixed case.
-No transcript will be eligible for consideration with less than 96 percent accuracy.
+The 180 straight matter can be written realtime in either all caps or mixed case.
+The 200 testimony MUST be written realtime in mixed case.
+No transcript will be eligible for consideration with less than 95 percent accuracy.

 Awards: Winners and qualifiers will be announced during the Annual Conference on Saturday or such time as shall be announced.

-The contestant who qualifies with the highest percentage of those contestants who reside in Illinois will be awarded the Realtime Traveling Trophy.
+The contestant who qualifies with the highest percentage of those contestants who reside in Illinois will be awarded the Bonni Shuttleworth Realtime Traveling Trophy.

-CEUs: Per NCRA, qualifiers are eligible to receive .4 CEUs in any one three-year CEU cycle.
+CEUs: Per NCRA, qualifiers are eligible to receive .25 PDCs in any one three-year CEU cycle.
+Qualification is based on transcription at 95% accuracy.

 All Committee Decisions Final: The decisions of the committee made under these rules, or such supplementary rules as may be found necessary at the time of the contest, shall be final.